dynamsoft-docs/license-server-docs/about/terms.md

 ## License 2.0

-License 2.0 is a new generation licensing protocol designed and implemented by Dynamsoft for its products, including Dynamsoft Barcode Reader, Dynamic Web TWAIN, and more.
+**License 2.0** is a next-generation license agreement designed and implemented by Dynamsoft for its products, including Dynamsoft Barcode Reader, Dynamic Web TWAIN, and more.

 The following table shows the major differences between License 1.0 and 2.0: